alphagov/govuk_frontend_toolkit/docs/javascript.md

 });
 ```

-`customVarIndex` is the index of the custom variable in Google Analytics.
+`customDimensionIndex` is the index of the custom variable in Google Analytics.
 GA only gives 50 integer slots to each account, and it is important that a unique integer is assigned to each test.
 Current contact for assigning a custom var slot for GOV.UK is: Ashraf Chohan <ashraf.chohan@digital.cabinet-office.gov.uk>

 ## Primary Links